In C#.net, all data types are mainly classified into two categories.

 Figure – 2 – Value Type Copy

-Lets take an example and here we have two variables declared as int X = 600 and int Y = 500 , If we look at technically here then the compiler allocates memory space from stack for both variables and contains the value in it.
+Let’s take an example and here we have two variables declared as int X = 600 and int Y = 500 , If we look at above, the compiler allocates memory space from stack for both variables and stores the exact value in it.

 Value Type Assignment